fiksn/dlc-intro/schnorr.md

 ### MuSig (n/n)

 Unlike ECDSA Schnorr signatures are linear and can be combined.
-It is possible to compress multiple public keys into one and then also signers can cooperate and produce master private key for spending the funds.
+It is possible to "compress" multiple public keys into one and then also signers can cooperate and produce master private key for spending the funds.

 ### Ring signatures